 Foster homes work with dogs and cats teaching manners, house-training, and other necessary life skills.
 Foster homes may also provide a safe, quiet place for nursing moms and growing puppies/kittens.

-Foster volunteers not only save lives, they prepare pets for the best life possible.
+Foster volunteers not only save lives, but they also prepare pets for the best life possible.

 Foster Homes are needed for: